Retrofit Shear Walls & Sheet Metal Blocking

 Here is an example of a shear wall that does not have blocking on the horizontal seam.
 If it had been blocked one would see horizontal rows of nails on each plywood edge where the two pieces of plywood meet.

 Using the information in APA Technical Note N370C we are able to repair shear wall defects like this with sheet metal blocking as shown below at a fraction of the cost of rebuilding the shear wall.
 According to the APA 5/16 long 7/16 crown staples are supposed to be used which are no longer available.
 A suitable substitute are the readily available 3/8 inch long, 3/8 crown staples made by Senco.

-Use of this technique is often quite useful in new seismic retrofit work as well, such as when the retrofit shear walls are larger than the access opening under the house or when shear walls must be built while standing on ladders where the installation of blocking is difficult.
+This technique is often quite useful in seismic retrofit work when the retrofit shear walls are larger than the access opening